 - Supports DFS for 5.4 GHz modules in the US and Canada, thus opening up this spectrum to Canopy use.
-Specific guidelines apply for collocating 5.4 GHz modules with 5.2 GHz modules and with 5.7 GHz modules.
-See Section 7 on page 37. - Supports DFS for newly sold 5.2 GHz modules in the US, thus allowing the continuing sale of 5.2 GHz modules in this market. - Simplifies operator configuration by using a "Region Code" to be set by the operator that then sets DFS and other features correctly to region and frequency band requirements. - Increases the maximum packet-per-second of modules. - The tested, supported upgrade path is to upgrade from Release 8.1.5.1 (or 8.1.5 or 8.1.5.6 on recently shipped P10 modules) or Release 8.2 to Release 8.2.1. - Prizm 3.0 will now manage upgrades, in addition to CNUT 2.2.
-Consider upgrading to Prizm 3.0 before upgrading your network to Canopy Release 8.2.1.
+Specific guidelines apply for collocating 5.4 GHz modules with 5.2 GHz modules and with 5.7 GHz modules. - Supports DFS for newly sold 5.2 GHz modules in the US, thus allowing the continuing sale of 5.2 GHz modules in this market. - Simplifies operator configuration by using a "Region Code" to be set by the operator that then sets DFS and other features correctly to region and frequency band requirements. - Increases the maximum packet-per-second of modules. - Prizm 3.0 will now manage upgrades, in addition to CNUT 2.2.
+Consider upgrading to Prizm 3.0 before upgrading your network to Canopy Release 8.2.2. - For more information see Table 2: Release 8.2 Features on page 9, Table 8: Issues Resolved in Release 8.2 on page 26, and Secion 8 Collocation on page 39.